Skip to main content

 Telehealth is a great option if there aren’t many mental health care providers near you.
 Or perhaps you may just feel more at ease talking to someone from the comfort of your own home.
 Of course, if you prefer to talk to someone in person, that’s an option too.

-Check your health plan details to learn more about where you can get care and what your virtual care options are.
-Or call a licensed insurance agent at 1-844-211-7730.
+Check your health insurance plan details to learn more about where you can get care and what your virtual care options are.

 Many plans also offer access to 24/7 nurse hotlines and other telehealth services.
 These services can be convenient and affordable, and a great first step if you’re not sure where to go to get care.